SynthPix: A lightspeed PIV image generator: Software description

-where $I_0$ is the peak intensity, and the parameters $\sigma_x, \sigma_y, \rho$ determine the shape of the contribution.
-This model is the classical one used for rendering sythetic \gls*{piv} images, as presented in \cite{willert2007particle}, with the difference that by setting $\rho > 0$ it also allows axis-misaligned particles.
+where $I_0$ is the peak intensity, $(x_0, y_0)$ is the (continuous) particle position, and the parameters $\sigma_x, \sigma_y, \rho$ determine the shape of the contribution.
+This is the classical model used for rendering synthetic \gls*{piv} images, as presented in \cite{willert2007particle}, with the difference that allowing $\rho > 0$ also permits axis-misaligned particles.
 All the parameters are sampled uniformly at random from a configurable interval for each particle in the first image.
-For the particles in the second image, we sample the variation of each parameter for each particle from a zero-mean gaussian with specified variance.
+For the particles in the second image, we sample the variation of each parameter for each particle from a zero-mean Gaussian with specified variance.